Oni030/topTicTacToe/README.md

 - A way to print the gameboard X
 - Two players with name and tag-id X
 - A way to input player names X
-- A way to check for currently active player
+- A way to check for currently active player X
 - A way to tag a cell
 - A way to check if cell is tagged already
 - A way to switchTurns